jsdf/vscode-copy-github-link/README.md

 # copy-github-link

-copy github link of a code snippet
+Copy the GitHub link of a code snippet, no extra configuration needed.